-Teaching is a passion and I was honored to receive the 2008-2009 Outstanding Undergraduate Teaching Award at UNF.
-In my research, I investigate marginalized groups, in particular intimate partner violence victims, sex workers, or women who are homeless, and frame their experiences in ways that challenge or complicate typical assertions about these stigmatized populations.
+Teaching is a passion and I was honored to receive the 2008-2009 Outstanding Undergraduate Teaching Award and the 2012-2013 Outstanding Graduate Teaching Award at UNF.
+In my research, I investigate marginalized and at-risk groups, in particular sex workers, homeless women and ex-offenders, framing their experiences in ways that challenge or complicate typical assertions about these stigmatized populations.
 Though I emphasize the "lived experience" of each individual, I locate these experiences within structural ideologies and inequalities.
+Most recently I have been conducting research with incarcerated men who are participants in the Teaching Animals and Inmates Life Skills (TAILS) program.
 My scholarship is largely qualitative, the data being derived from in-depth interviewing and focus groups.
 Qualitative research is particularly useful in acquiring rich, meaningful data that unearth layers of a person's identity and experience.

 My first book, entitled Hard Lives, Mean Streets: Violence in the Lives of Homeless Women, was published in May 2010 by Northeastern University Press.
 For this research, my co-authors and I were originally awarded a National Institute of Justice (NIJ) grant for several years to examine relationships between violence and homelessness for temporarily sheltered women in Florida's four largest metropolitan areas: Jacksonville, Miami, Orlando and Tampa.
 Our book was derived from these results, which includes data from about 800 surveys as well as in-depth interviews with a subset of this population.
 Importantly, this research reveals the major role that violence plays in women becoming and remaining homeless.

 Outstanding Graduate Teaching Award, UNF.
 2012

 Outstanding Undergraduate Teaching Award, UNF.
 2009